Togha Temür: Struggles with the Jalayirids and Chobanids

 A few months after the death of Ilkhan Abu Sa'id in 1335, Togha Temür became involved in the succession struggle.
-The governor of Khurasan, Shaikh 'Ali b.
-'Ali Qushji, noting Togha Temür's relation to Chinngis Khan, proposed naming him Ilkhan, and most of the princes of eastern Iran were convinced to accept him as sovereign.
+The governor of Khurasan, Shaykh ʿAli b. ʿAli Qushji, noting Togha Temür's relation to Genghis Khan, proposed naming him Ilkhan, and most of the princes of eastern Iran were convinced to accept him as sovereign.
 After his name was added to the coinage and in the official prayers, an expedition into western Iran was planned.
 In that part of the country two Ilkhans, Arpa Ke'un and Musa Khan, had already been overthrown, and it was believed that the troops of Khurasan could overcome the instability there.

 In the spring of 1337 Togha Temür's forces began the campaign.
-There was dissension within his ranks, however; several local princes resented the power of Shaikh 'Ali over the would-be Ilkhan, and hated the economic policies that he had been in charge of implementing as governor of Khurasan.
-As a result, two of his supporters, namely Arghun Shah, who was chief of the Jauni Kurban tribe, and 'Abd-Allah b.
+There was dissension within his ranks, however; several local princes resented the power of Shaykh ʿAli over the would-be Ilkhan, and hated the economic policies that he had been in charge of implementing as governor of Khurasan.
+As a result, two of his supporters, namely Arghun Shah, who was chief of the Jauni Qurban tribe, and ʿAbd-Allah b.
 Mulai, who held Kuhistan, withdrew from the campaign at Bistam.
-This was offset by the addition of the former Ilkhan Musa Khan and his troops, who had been in flight since their defeat by the Jalayirid Hasan Buzurg and his puppet khan, Muhammad Khan.
-Together they occupied the old Ilkhan capital Soltaniyeh, but in June 1337 Hasan Buzurg met and defeated them on the field, forcing Togha Temür and Shaikh 'Ali to evacuate the region.
+This was offset by the addition of the former Ilkhan Musa Khan and his troops, who had been in flight since their defeat by the Jalayirid Ḥasan Buzurg and his puppet khan, Muḥammad Khan.
+Together they occupied the old Ilkhan capital Soltaniyeh, but in June 1337 Ḥasan Buzurg met and defeated them on the field, forcing Togha Temür and Shaykh ʿAli to evacuate the region.

-In July 1337, while returning to Khurasan, Shaikh 'Ali was captured by Arghun Shah, who executed him and sent his head to Hasan Buzurg.
-From this point on Arghun Shah was Togha Temür's most powerful supporter.
+In July 1337, while returning to Khurasan, Shaykh ʿAli was captured by Arghun Shah, who executed him and sent his head to Ḥasan Buzurg.
+From this point on, Arghun Shah was Togha Temür's most powerful supporter.
 He convinced Togha Temür to resist Muhammad-i Mulai, who arrived in Khurasan to act as Hasan Buzurg's governor there.
 Togha Temür and Arghun Shah defeated and executed him in the fall of that year, making sure that Khurasan remained free of the Jalayirids.